thomashkolbe/8080_Home_Computer/README.md

 Sorting algorithms - [LM80C-R210-sorting-algorithms.bas](https://github.com/leomil72/LM80C/blob/master/BASIC%20examples/LM80C-R210-sorting-algorithms.bas)

-In this program execution 200 numbers were sorted; 10% of the numbers are presorted.
+In this program execution 200 numbers were sorted; 10% of the numbers were presorted.
 It would be nice to compare the runtimes with the original LM80C Z80 computer.
 Note, that the 8080 SBC runs at 2.048 MHz and that the 8080 CPU needs more clock periods / machine cycles to perform the instructions than the Z80.